wangxiaobei565/wangxiaobei565.github.io/_pages/about.md

   - We specify the challenge of sub-optimal TD learning under the mixed random factors from policy and user environment and propose a decomposed TD learning framework that separately addresses the two random factors and empirically shows its superiority in online MRP. <br>
   - The paper is submitted to KDD 2024(research track)

-- **Financial Text Analysis and Stock Image Forecasting** (Work was done at Finlab in Peking University)<br>

-  - We conduct a research project merging ML, NLP to analyze the impact of news text on multiple stocks and investigate the correlation between textual information and stock performance.
-  - We implement image analysis to generate stock Candlestick chart images, assessed different models for accuracy, and leveraged predictive factors to construct a profitable investment portfolio.

 - **LLM(Large Language Model) for TikTok E-Commerce Network Broadcast** (Work was done at ByteDance)<br>
   - We prompt LLM to generate product titles based on product information.